ninjeanne/datastorm/ETL/README.md

 * Partitioned into large CSV files and grouped per year
   * We need to partition it better to benefit from Spark's parallelism
 * Better delimiter as with the original DLY files, but still not self-explanatory and without datatypes
-  * Use Parquet instead
+  * Use a format like Avro or Parquet instead
-* It still contains weather data for the whole world
+* It still contains weather data for the whole world over a long period of time
-  * Filter for Canada
+  * Filter on Canada
+  * Filter on data after 1900
 * A row contains data for only one date and one observation
   * That's better, but we still have to read every row, and aggregating the data takes some time
 * A row doesn't contain information on the state
   * We still have to join the dataset with the station's metadata
-* One data entry has already been joined with the station's metadata (denormalized data, repeating coordinates for a station)

-### Other decisions that we've made:
+### Conclusions
 * We are not interested in every observation, but a few selected ones that we have stated in our problem
+* Structure
+  * similar to the CSVs but joined with metadata on stations
+* Denormalization
+  * joined stations with values
+* Accessibility
+  * Will be stored in S3, publicly available
+* Partitioning
-* Partitioning after observations accordingly to our future queries
+  * after observations accordingly to our future queries
-* Using Parquet as the new format
+* Format: Parquet
   * Self-explanatory
-  * Column-oriented (better for serverless queries on S3!)
+  * Column-oriented (better for faster serverless queries on S3!)
   * Can be partitioned easily
   * It doesn't need a delimiter
-* Compression:
+* Compression: Snappy (default value of spark.sql.parquet.compression.codec)
+* Filter
+  * only Canadian data
-  * spark.sql.parquet.compression.codec
+  * after 1900
-  * Default: snappy
+  * no QFLAG

-### Data formats
-Examples can be found [here](final/pre-transformation)
+## Optimization
+After setting up our pipeline from uploading the raw data to finally crawling it, we came to more conclusions in transforming the data more optimally.
+We discuss this in our chapter [Visualization](../Visualization)